Anna Vissi: 2022–2024: Aima, Protimo, #Annaversary, Herodion, Kallimarmaro and Se Periptosi Pou

 In December 2023, Anna Vissi released the single "Lekes" ("Stain"), written by Nikos Karvelas, which has reached 2× Platinum status.
 Around the same time, her 10-year-old song "Protimo" ("I Prefer"), also written by Karvelas and originally released in 2013, went viral on TikTok, with over 1,200 new videos featuring the track.
 The song, which had accumulated 200,000 streams on Spotify between 2013 and 2023, surged to 1 million streams within two months, earning the title of "Number 1 Internet Hit" on Spotify for a period of time.
 In response to its newfound popularity, Vissi released a remake of the song titled "Protimo '24" ("I Prefer '24") in March 2024.
 She also embarked on the "Protimo...
 Anna Vissi" ("I Prefer...
 Anna Vissi") tour, performing across Greece and Cyprus.
 The tour concluded on October 5, 2024, with a historic concert at the Kallimarmaro Panathenaic Stadium in Athens, attended by 66,000 people.
 In May 2024, prior to her tour, Vissi also released the single "Hrisopsara" ("Goldfish"), written by Nikos Karvelas.

 From September to November 2024, Anna Vissi performed at the "Barbarella" nightclub in Thessaloniki every Friday and Saturday, before returning to her regular base, "Hotel Ermou", on December 6.
 Additionally, on November 3, 2024, she performed at the London Palladium, where her audience included Jean Paul Gaultier, the designer of her outfit for her 2006 Eurovision performance.
 A few days after her successful show in London, she released the single "Se Periptosi Pou" (~"Just in case"), written by Nikos Karvelas.
 The song reached 2X Platinum status in three months.

 On December 4, 2024, she released her fourth live album, "50 Years".
 The album features the recording of her sold-out performance at the Odeon of Herodes Atticus in October 2023.

 2025–present: Kallimarmaro 2.0 (X2)

 After the massive success of "Se Periptosi Pou," which remained at number 1 on the Greek airplay chart for 11 consecutive weeks, Anna Vissi announced her summer performances in March 2025.
 Her scheduled concert on September 4, 2025, at AEK Arena in her hometown of Larnaca, Cyprus, sold out within hours after tickets went on sale, prompting the addition of a second show.
 Vissi also announced another concert at the Kallimarmaro Panathenaic Stadium in Athens, scheduled for September 13, 2025; the same venue had hosted 66,000 attendees during her previous year's performance.
 Tickets sold out within five days, which journalists reported as a new record time.
 Due to the high demand, a second show was announced for the following day.
-In April 2025, Vissi released a new song, "Ola Gia Ola", written by Nikos Karvelas.
+In April 2025, Vissi released a new song, "Ola Gia Ola", written by Nikos Karvelas..
+On Saturday, December 20, the official taping of the show was broadcast by Mega TV, to celebrate the artist's birthday.
+A few days later, a complementary, 51-track sound recording became available for streaming and purchase on digital platforms.